recart/career/exercises/react-frontend/README.md

   - This field’s value should be presented in the colleague list.
 - Write unit test in any testing framework you prefer on every new code you write.
   - Hint: Our recommended unit testing framework is JEST.
-  - Optional task: Write some tests for the AddColleagueInput component.

 ## Usage